mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted in Annals of Applied Statistics:

+Schwob, M.R., M.B.
+Hooten, N. Calzada, and T.H.
+Keitt.
+(In Press).
+Spatial hyperspheric models for compositional data analysis.
+Annals of Applied Statistics.

 * New paper accepted in Methods in Ecology and Evolution:

 Goel, N., C. Bossu, J.J.
 Van Ee, E. Zavaleta, K. Ruegg, and M.B.
 Hooten.
 (In Press).
 Identifying genomic adaptation to local climate using mechanistic evolutionary models.
 Methods in Ecology and Evolution.